 When a support file is created or a subsequent version is issued it must carry its own issue date and be supported with a digital signature which authenticates it against the Producer’s public key included in the Exchange Set metadata.

+The “revisionStatus” field of the support file discovery metadata defines if the support file is new, replacement or deletion.

+The “purpose” field of catalogue discovery metadata defines if the Catalogue is a new edition or a cancellation.

-The type of support file is indicated in the “purpose” field of the discovery metadata.
-Three types: new, replacement and deletion are defined.Support files carrying the “deletion” flag must be removed from the system.When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the file, the system software must check to see whether any other feature references the same file, before that file is deleted.
+Support files carrying the “deletion” or “cancellation” flag must be removed or archived.
+Upon receiving an ENC support file with the “SupportFileDiscoveryMetadata” field “revisionStatus” populated as “deletion” is received, the system software must check to see whether any features reference the ENC support file prior to deleting or archiving the file.

-Each support file required must be included only once in the Exchange Set.

-Support files must be stored in a separate folder within the Exchange Set, refer to Figure 12-3 – S-101 Exchange Set.
+Support files, with the exception of Catalogue files, must be stored in a separate folder within the Exchange Set named SUPPORT_FILES.
+The Catalogue files must be stored within the Exchange Set in a folder named “CATALOGUES”.
+Refer to S-100 Part 17, clause 17-4.2 Figure 17-3 – An S-100 Exchange Set folder structure.

-Re-use of a support file name after a deletion period is possible only if the support file edition number is higher than the previous edition number before deletion.
+Re-use of an ENC support file name after a deletion is possible only if the ENC support file edition number is higher than the previous edition number before the deletion.

 Only the latest edition of a support file can be used.
 As soon as a New Edition is created and installed, the older version is retired and can no longer be used by any feature.

-If a support file is associated with multiple features in one or several datasets, a New Edition of the file will immediately be used by all associated features.
+If an ENC support file is associated with multiple features in one or several datasets, a New Edition of the file will immediately be used by all associated features.

-If a New Edition of a support file contains changes not applicable to all previous associated features, a completely new file must be created instead.
-This is to maintain the support file information in the associated features not effected by the last changes.
-The associations to the old file must then be removed and new associations created for the new support file.
-Features where changes were not applicable will continue to use the old support file.
+If a New Edition of an ENC support file contains changes not applicable to all previous associated features, a completely new ENC support file must be created instead.
+This is to maintain the ENC support file information for the associated features not effected by the changes.
+The associations to the original file must then be removed for the relevant features and new associations created for the new ENC support file and applied by ENC update.
+Features where changes were not applicable will continue to use the original ENC support file.

+In all cases, the ENC update(s) and the associated new or updated ENC support file(s) must be included in the same Exchange Set.
+If the original ENC support file’s supportFileDiscoveryMetadata “supportedResource” was originally populated to reference one of more ENCs, then it can be updated in the CATALOG.XML without adding the original ENC support file in the Exchange set.

-The following scenario demonstrates the rules related to versioning and issuing of new support files:
+The following scenario demonstrates the rules related to versioning and issuing of new ENC support files:

 Figure 11-1: Three Caution areas are encoded within three different ENCs.
-All of them references the same support file A:
+All of them reference the same ENC support file A: